semgrep/semgrep-docs/docs/semgrep-code/getting-started.md

 <PlatformDetectGhRepos />

-## Scan a project on your local machine
+## Scan a repository on your local machine

-You can perform a one-time scan of your project locally using the Semgrep CI.
+You can perform a one-time scan of your repository locally using the Semgrep CI.
 To do so:

-1. Log in to the Cloud Platform.
+1. Log in to Semgrep Cloud Platform.

-2. Navigate to Projects > Scan new project.
+2. Navigate to **Projects** > **Scan new project**.

 3. Select **Locally**, and follow the instructions displayed on the **Run a scan locally** screen.
 For your convenience, we've reproduced that information